 What is the payout structure like?

-- You can choose from 2 different models listed below: the Standard Retail Model or the Collaborative Model.
+- You can choose from 3 different models (see below).

 Options for Selling with MHF